How do I know when it is time to see a therapist?

 How long does therapy last?

-The answer to this question depends on many factors, such as the problem, the environment, personality style, insurance or money limitations, access to transportation, etc. Keep these things in mind when thinking about how long therapy might last:
+The answer to this question depends on many factors, such as the problem, the environment, personality style, insurance and money, access to transportation, etc. Keep these things in mind when thinking about how long therapy might last:

 - Therapy is an investment in yourself, your future, and in those who rely on you.
 Therapy usually lasts until the goals that were created are reached and you feel as if you are ready to be “on your own”.
 Discussing your expectations is important so that there is a clear understanding of the outlook of treatment.
 Cutting therapy short before it has really done its job may not give you the full effect you were looking for.